SSGonda/AssemblyPythonCeption/README.md

 # Project 1 | Alien Love Letters

+## Members:
+Stephen James Gonda
+Antonio Magpantay

+Ervin Jerod Mercado
+Carl Joseph Bugaoan

 This repository contains the relevant files for Project 1 of CS 21.

+Note that the instructions loaded in Part B of the project are 16 bits long to be consistent with the format used in Part A.

 ## Part A

 `A1.py` contains the assembler for Part A